Operation Petticoat (TV series)

 Operation Petticoat is an American sitcom that was based on the 1959 film by the same name.
-It was broadcast on ABC for two seasons, from September 17, 1977 until October 16, 1978.
+It was broadcast on ABC for two seasons, from September 17, 1977, until October 16, 1978.

+The first season starred John Astin as the skipper of the submarine, as well as Jamie Lee Curtis, the daughter of Tony Curtis, who had starred in the 1959 film.

 Overview

 A submarine crew rescues a group of army nurses in the South Pacific in World War II and brings them aboard.
 The submarine puts into dry dock for repainting, but a surprise attack while the repainting is incomplete forces the submarine to flee with the undercoat, which happens to be a shade of pink, not painted over.
 The adventures of the pink submarine with a gaggle of young women on board constitute the rest of the series.